Paget's Disease of Bone

 There is no way to prevent Paget's disease.

-Treatment is generally reserved for people with symptoms.
+Most people with Paget's disease do not need treatment as treatment is generally reserved for people with symptoms.
 In some cases, a doctor may recommend treatment even if you don't have symptoms if imaging tests (such as a bone scan) and blood tests detect enough disease, especially if it is in areas of bone where complications may be likely (such as the skull, spine or near joints).

 Surgery to correct deformities is rarely necessary.
 If Paget's disease causes significant damage to a hip, hip replacement surgery may be considered.
 Hearing aids may be helpful if Paget's disease affects the bones inside the ear.